Last updated on February 24th, 2025 at 10:49 am

 At the time of writing, the US Dollar and Euro were nearly equivalent in value.

-Uzbekistan Holiday: Accommodation
+Uzbekistan Travel Tips: Accommodation

-Uzbekistan Holiday: Food
+Uzbekistan Travel Tips: Food

-Meals at local restaurants are generally affordable, with local dishes like pilaf (plov), soups, kebabs, and skewered meats, costing around $5 to $10 per meal.
+Meals at local Uzbekistan restaurants are generally affordable, with local dishes like pilaf (plov), soups, kebabs, and skewered meats, costing around $5 to $10 per meal.
 Higher-end restaurants may be more expensive.

-Uzbekistan Holiday: Transportation
+Uzbekistan Travel Tips: Transportation

 Taxis within cities are inexpensive, while intercity travel by train or shared taxis (marshrutkas) is also affordable.
 Budget around $10 to $20 for longer journeys.